 by Angélica Ribeiro

 I am someone who not only loves to learn but also to put into practice new knowledge.
 This love for learning ended up taking me to a happier life.
-After putting into practice what I learned about happiness, I had such amazing results that I decided to write a book - Running into Happiness - and created a journal - My Happiness Habit Journal.
+After putting into practice what I learned about happiness, I had such amazing results that I decided to write a book—Running into Happiness—and create a journal—My Happiness Habit Journal.

 I was so eager to share my experience and encourage others to create a happier life that I wrote and published my book and journal as I completed my PhD in Education.
 You might be wondering how I found time to do all that.
 It must have been one of the secrets of creating a happier life—happiness makes us more productive.
 Currently, I work as a professor in higher education and help others benefit from my happiness research.

 • better control my stress;

 • live a more purposeful and mindful life; and

 I want you to benefit from my happiness research by sharing what I have learned from the science of happiness.

 Happiness is more than feeling good.
 Research has shown that happy people